shanesibuyomiranda24-lang/WEB-SYSTEMS-AND-TECHNOLOGIES-FINAL-PROJECT-EXAM/README.md

   SELECT s.StudentID, s.StudentNumber, s.FirstName, s.LastName, s.Email, s.IsActive, b.BlockName, b.YearLevel, b.Semester
   FROM student s
   INNER JOIN block b ON s.BlockID = b.BlockID;

+## 6. Individual Reflection

+This section contains the mandatory individual project reflections for each team member.

+---

+### 👤 Member 1: Brizuela, Atasha Karene B.

+* **What was the most difficult part of interpreting the original author's logic?**

+* **What technical challenges did you face during recreation?**

+* **How would you improve this module further?**

+---

+### 👤 Member 2: Miranda, Shane S.

+* **What was the most difficult part of interpreting the original author's logic?**
+  The most difficult part of interpreting the original authors' logic was that they did not include students in their system; however, the architectural system handles classrooms, timeslots, and majors.

+* **What technical challenges did you face during recreation?**
+  The technical challeneges I faced during the recreation was implementing the JavaScript in managing asynchronous data synchronization across multiple backend endpoints while maintaining a smooth single-page interface.

+* **How would you improve this module further?**
+  I would improve this module further by adding an 'export pdf' in the system, so that administrators can extract data cleanly and for archiving.

+---

+### 👤 Member 3: Non, Cyra Mae M.

+* **What was the most difficult part of interpreting the original author's logic?**

+* **What technical challenges did you face during recreation?**

+* **How would you improve this module further?**